 Pick one sharp pain on your block.
 Ship a working tool for it in weeks.
-Use the tool to strengthen trust, capacity, and self-governance.
-Rotate when the first one is handled well.
-That's it.
+Use the tool to build trust, capacity, and self-governance.
+Rotate to the next pain when the first one is handled.
+That is the whole idea.

 Most civic software tries to do everything for everyone.
 It ends up doing nothing for anyone.

 West Waldo, Kansas City, Missouri.
 Owner-occupied homes only.
-Rental properties out of scope for this wedge.
+No rentals.
+No landlords.

-If those numbers aren't hit at 90 days, we rotate the wedge.
+If those numbers do not show up at 90 days, we rotate the wedge.
 The platform stays, the wedge changes.
 No shame.

 git clone